cujarrett/learning-aws/aws-certified-solutions-architect–associate/databases.md

   Automated Backups are enabled by default.
 The backup data is stored in S3 and you get free storage equal to the size of your database.
 So if you have an RDS instance of 10Gb, you will get 10Gb worth of storage.

-  Backups are taken within a defined window.
+  Backups are taken within a defined maintenance window.
 During the backup window, storage I/O may be suspended while your data is being backed up and you may expereince elevated latency.

 - **Database Snapshots** - Done manually, (ie they are user intiated).
 They are stored even after you delete the orginal RDS instance, unlike automated backups.